-Iraqi officials: At least 13 wounded in violence in Baghdad
+Iraqi officials: 3 dead, dozens wounded in Baghdad protests

 In Baghdad, the tear gas and live rounds were fired near Sinak Bridge and also the nearby Tayaran Square, which have been the scene of violence in recent days, medical and security officials said.

-As smoke rose over the city from the tear gas, tuk-tuks ferried the injured to hospitals.
+A gunshot wound killed one protester, while a second died after being struck in the head by a tear gas canister, medical officials said.
+A third later succumbed to his injuries, the officials said.

-A statement from the Baghdad Operations Command said fourteen officers were wounded by a group of rock-throwing “inciters of violence ” while trying to secure the entrance to Tahrir square, the epicenter of the protest movement.
+A statement from the Baghdad Operations Command said fourteen officers were wounded by a group of rock-throwing “inciters of violence ” while trying to secure the entrance to Tahrir Square, the epicenter of the protest movement.

+Among the dead was Yousif Sattar, 21, a local journalist covering the protest movement, one medical official and an activist said.

 “Despite these actions our forces continued to exercise restraint and follow up on the security duties assigned to them,” said the statement.